memfault/interrupt/_drafts/conda.md

 ### Common Developer Environment Alternatives

-I have found Conda to be the least restrictive and easiest way for firmware teams manage developer environments, but let's go through the most popular alternatives.
+I have found Conda to be the least restrictive and easiest way for firmware teams to manage developer environments, but let's go through the most popular alternatives.

 #### Docker